British Virgin Islands Regulatory Obligations and Filing Deadlines 2019

 Failure by BVI Companies to file on time will incur a penalty payable to the Registrar which will be levied and payable when the register or particulars of the change to the register are filed.

-As a reminder, all reporting Financial Institutions have obligations to conduct due diligence and report to the BVI's International Tax Authority (the "ITA") under the Mutual Legal Assistance (Tax Matters) Act, 2003 (as amended) in respect of Reportable Accounts pursuant to US FATCA, UK CDOT and the OECD's Common Reporting Standard ("CRS").
-We have issued separate updates regarding the detail of the obligations but, in summary, all Funds should ensure that they comply with the following deadlines, as they apply to them:
+As a reminder, all Financial Institutions ("FIs") have obligations to register and conduct due diligence and report to the BVI's International Tax Authority (the "ITA") under the Mutual Legal Assistance (Tax Matters) Act, 2003 (as amended) in respect of Reportable Accounts pursuant to FATCA and the OECD's Common Reporting Standard ("CRS").
+We have issued separate updates regarding the detail of the obligations but, in summary, all FIs should ensure that they comply with the following deadlines, as they apply to them:

-- Third reporting deadline for US FATCA – reporting on US Reportable Accounts for 2016
+• Reporting deadline for US FATCA – reporting on US Reportable Accounts for 2018

-- First reporting deadline for CRS – reporting on relevant Reportable Accounts identified as such for 2016
+• Reporting deadline for CRS – reporting on relevant Reportable Accounts identified as such for 2018

 Joint Managing Partner Dubai